ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - Enable the built-in janitor service to handle recurring tasks like clean up and cache update
    * - ENABLE_QUOTA
      - False
-     - Enable additional quota integration in the user pages if fundamentally enabled with the QUOTA_X variables.
+     - Enable additional storage quota daemon if fundamentally enabled with the QUOTA_X variables.
+   * - ENABLE_ACCOUNTING
+     - False
+     - Enable additional accounting daemon and integration in the user pages.
    * - ENABLE_GDP
      - False
      - Enable GDP mode for sensitive data with a lot of restrictions on access and logging